 The following will be updated as new guidance is issued by the State of New Jersey and federal authorities.

-All employees who will be working on campus must complete the most recent version of our online COVID-19 safety training when it is issued.
-The course, which will be disseminated soon, will provide an understanding of the virus and the disease it causes, symptoms to be aware of, and how the disease spreads.
+All employees who will be working on campus must complete the most recent version of our online COVID-19 safety training located on the Human Resources Training Site.
+The course will provide an understanding of the virus and the disease it causes, symptoms to be aware of, and how the disease spreads.
 It will also educate campus members on screening, testing, contact tracing, vaccination, and daily practices to help prevent the spread of the virus on our campuses.

 This updated training module will be required of all employees returning to campus, including individuals who may have taken the initial training course last year, to ensure all employees are apprised of updated recent guidance.
 When an employee completes the training session, the Office of Human Resources will be notified.
 Information regarding this required training will be sent to the community in a separate communication.